Emotions in Tax Related Situations Shape Compliance Intentions: A Comparison between Austria and Italy

 ASJC Scopus subject areas

-Social Sciences(all), Economics and Econometrics, Applied Psychology
+General Social Sciences, Economics and Econometrics, Applied Psychology

 Portal url